Kourtney Kardashian & Travis Barker Get Flirty On Instagram, Per ‘Life & Style’

 The flirty Instagram comment comes just a few months after Radar Online reported that Travis Barker has a big crush on Kourtney Kardashian, and would love to date her.

 “Travis lives a couple of blocks from Kourt in the same gated community in Calabasas and their kids play together,” a source previously told the outlet.
-“He’s always had a bit of a thing for her,” the insider added, revealing that the Blink 182 drummer “would love to ask her out,” and that he “missed his change” after Kourtney broke up with Scott Disick and soon began dating Younes Bendjima.
+“He’s always had a bit of a thing for her,” the insider added, revealing that the Blink 182 drummer “would love to ask her out,” and that he “missed his chance” after Kourtney broke up with Scott Disick and soon began dating Younes Bendjima.
 However, now that Kourtney is single again, Travis may try to win her over.

 As previously reported by the Inquisitr, Travis Barker may have some competition when it comes to Kourtney Kardashian’s heart.
 Recently, TMZ cameras caught up with rapper Jeezy, who said that Kourtney was the hottest of the Kardashian sisters, and that he would love for her to call him so that they could hang out.